One North Charles

-1 N Charles St, formerly known as The Blaustein Building, is a highrise building located in Baltimore, Maryland, United States.
+One North Charles, formerly known as The Blaustein Building, is a highrise building located in Baltimore, Maryland, United States.
 The building stands at 360 ft, containing 30 floors.
 The building was constructed in 1962, and was developed by Vincent Kling & Associates.
 The Hub Department Store was destroyed in order for this building to be built.
-The Blaustein Building was constructed for the Blaustein, to move into a larger headquarters.
+The Blaustein Building was constructed for the Blaustein family, to move into a larger headquarters for their growing businesses.
+The family sold the building in 1997.
 Corinthian Realty Partners LLC of Bethesda acquired the firm for the building in 2005 for US$10 million.

 The building changed hands again in 2017 for $8.725 m to Northern Capital of New England.
-The building was later re-branded as 1 N Charles St, the technical address of the tower, and remains branded as such as of September 2023.
+The building was later re-branded as One North Charles, the technical address of the tower, and remains branded as such as of September 2023.